SodiumZH/ProjectAS/README.md

 ### Overview

 NaPackTP (Na Pack Third Person) is an integrated series of modules for variable types of third-person RPG games for UE4.
-Now it contains Utility (basic dependent), ItemSystem (for item management) and MobSystem (for creatures, players, monsters, NPCs, etc.).
+Now it contains Utility (basic dependency), ItemSystem (for item management) and MobSystem (for creatures, players, monsters, NPCs, etc.).

 ### Progress